margo/specification/system-design/margo-overview/software-composition.md

 Software at rest requires following resources:

-- an application definition: a Margo-specific way to distribute a composition of one or more components
+- an [Application Description][application-description]: a Margo-specific way to distribute a composition of one or more [Component][component]
 - some application resources: icon, license(s), release notes,...
-- some components: a well-specified way to distribute software supported by Margo specification (e.g. Helm Chart and container images, Compose Archive,...)
+- some [Component][component]: a well-specified way to distribute software supported by Margo specification (e.g. Helm Chart and container images, Compose Archive,...)

-Application definitions, resources and components are managed and hosted separately:
+[Application Descriptions][application-description], resources and [Components][component] are managed and hosted separately:

-- application registries store application definitions and their associated application resources (as of now application registries shall be git repositories)
+- [Application Registries][application-registry] store [Application Descriptions][application-description] and their associated application resources (as of now application registries SHALL be git repositories)
-- component registries store components
+- [Component Registries][component-registry] store components

 The following diagram shows the mentioned registries and resources (container images are not shown for simplicity):